-It’s no secret that golf club membership is falling in the UK.
-Rising membership fees complied with less free time has put a strain on golf clubs up and down the country.
-The situation has become so drastic in some cases that some golf courses have had to shut all together.
+Prior to recent years, it was no secret that golf club membership was falling in the UK.
+Rising membership fees complied with less free time put a strain on golf clubs up and down the country.
+The situation became so drastic in some cases that golf courses have had to shut all together.

 But with much more to consider than the cost of a membership we wanted to get to the bottom of whether it’s worth being a member of a golf club these days.

-We also take a look at the alternatives to being a golf club member and whether these would be more suited for you.
+We also take a look at the benefits of being a member of a golf club alongside some alternatives to being a golf club member and whether these would be more suited for you.

 How much does it cost to be a member of a golf club?

 Golf membership rates vary dramatically depending on where you live and the type of membership category you are interested in.
-However, as a useful guide, the average golf club membership in 2018 was £901.
+However, as a useful guide, the average golf club membership in 2018 was £901 (source: England Golf).